-Physical abuse: including assault, hitting, slapping, pushing, misuse of medication, restraint or inappropriate physical sanctions.
+Physical abuse

-Domestic violence and abuse: new definition
+including assault, hitting, slapping, pushing, misuse of medication (including covert use of medication), restraint or inappropriate physical sanctions.

-The cross-government definition of domestic violence and abuse is; any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+Domestic violence and abuse

+The cross-government definition of domestic violence and abuse is: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to:

-- psychological
+- Psychological

 - physical

 - sexual

 - financial

 - emotional